 Know your water source (as best you can)… if you believe it to be chemically toxic, don’t use it.

 Fill the bottle with water.
-If the water is very cloudy, it must be filtered by first pouring through a cloth or such material to capture sediment.
+Is the water cloudy with sediment?
+If the water is very cloudy, it must be filtered by first.
+Pour water through a cloth or such material to capture the sediment.

 Lay the bottle down in the sun.
 Do not stand them up.
 Ideally the bottles would by placed so that they face the the sun at a similar angle, to maximize the UV-A penetration.